hirakendu/boosted_trees/code/boosted_trees_spark_v2/README.md

     case, indexing is performed using same indexes as train data before prediction.
     Reads tree model from `${WORK}/tree/tree.txt`.
     The output errors are saved to `${WORK}/tree/error.txt`.
+    When binary mode is enabled, predictions are 0 or 1 based on whether the scores are lower or higher than specified threshold.
+In this case, additional error statistics like TPR, FPR, AUC are printed to `error.txt`.
+    In addition, `(FPR, TPR)` points for ROC are printed to `${WORK}/tree/roc.txt` along with corresponding thresholds.
+    This can be plotted, say using the provided python script [roc_plot.py](scripts/roc_plot.py) as `python roc_plot.py roc.txt roc.pdf`.

         time scala -cp ${JARS}/boosted_trees_spark-spark.jar \
           boosted_trees.RegressionTreeErrorAnalyzer \